Our Anglican Identity

 After you’ve been baptized (joined the family) and catechized (shaped by living and learning ‘the stuff’ of being a Christian) you may be ready to receive another gift from the Holy Spirit.
 In Confirmation, we make a mature profession of faith (before the Bishop and congregation) and publicly renew the vows and promises made at baptism.
 The Bishop lays on hands, prays, and we are blessed and empowered to live and serve as a full disciple.
 We are people who seek to grow up into the full measure of Christ (Eph.
 4:13).
 Confirmation is like being ordained for a life of Christian mission.
 And mission is right where we are, right now.

 Ordination (Holy Orders) is a vocation and formation process that culminates in the laying on of the bishop’s hands with prayer, confirming the gifts and calling of the candidates, consecrating them, and granting them authority to serve Christ and his Church as a deacon or priest.
-As a local church, we are committed to grow healthy servant leaders within our community of formation, and we have a Curacy to shape leaders for faithful, ordained service to Christ and His church.
+As a local church, we are committed to grow healthy servant leaders within our community of formation, and we have a Curacy to shape leaders called to ordained service of Christ and His church.